A Geometric View of Closure Phases in Interferometry

 \subsection{Radio Quasar 3C~286}

-The first example employs observations of the radio quasar, 3C~286, which is a bright and highly compact object, often used for flux density and complex bandpass calibration at radio wavelengths.
-We employ the JVLA in its largest (`A') configuration, and selected three antennas from the array, corresponding to a triangle with spacings (baselines) of 12.4~km, 7.5~km, and 15.0~km projected on a plane perpendicular to the direction of the phase center (coincident with the position of 3C~286).
-The flux density of the target object, 3C~286, at the observing wavelength of $\lambda=3.2$~cm ($\nu=9.4$~GHz), measured on these antenna spacings is $\simeq 4.4$~Jy ($1\,\textrm{Jy} = 10^{-26} \,\textrm{W}\,\textrm{m}^{-2}\,\textrm{Hz}^{-1}$).
+The first example is that of radio quasar, 3C~286, which is a bright and highly compact object, often used for flux density and complex bandpass calibration at radio wavelengths.
+We employ the VLA in its largest (`A') configuration, and selected three antennas from the array, corresponding to a triangle with projected spacings (baselines) of 12.4~km, 7.5~km, and 15.0~km.
+The flux density of 3C~286 at the observing wavelength of $\lambda=3.2$~cm ($\nu=9.4$~GHz), measured on these antenna spacings is $\simeq 4.4$~Jy ($1\,\textrm{Jy} = 10^{-26} \,\textrm{W}\,\textrm{m}^{-2}\,\textrm{Hz}^{-1}$).
 3C~286 is the dominant source of emission in the field of view.
-It has a compact core-jet structure, which on the spatial frequencies being considered herein essentially appears as an unresolved, point-like object \cite{Perley+2013}.
+It has a compact core-jet structure, which on the spatial frequencies being considered herein essentially appears as an unresolved, point-like object \citep{Perley+2013}.

-The nearly point-like structure of 3C~286 implies a closure phase very close to zero, which further implies that the three fringe NPCs will intersect nearly at a point.
-Equation~(\ref{eqn:perpendicular-phase-offset-vertex}) then implies that the positional offset of the fringe NPC along its perpendicular from the opposite intersection vertex will be $\delta s_{ab}^\prime(\lambda)\approx 0$.
+The nearly point-like structure of 3C~286 implies a closure phase very close to zero, which further implies that the three fringe NPCs will intersect nearly at a point resulting in a nearly degenerate triangle.
+Equation~(\ref{eqn:perpendicular-phase-offset-vertex}) then implies that the height of such a triangle will be $\delta s_{ab}^\prime(\lambda)\approx 0$.